Hamilton H. Hill

 Stein v.
 Windsor Energy, et al. (District Court, Goodhue County, Minnesota)

-Represented former Minnesota Timberwolves CEO Bob Stein in a case relating to certain silica sand deposits in Goodhue County, Minnesota.
+Represented former Minnesota Timberwolves CEO Bob Stein in a case relating to a large amount of silica sand deposits in Goodhue County, Minnesota.
 Mr. Stein filed the case seeking a declaratory judgment that he still owns half the rights to the silica sand.
 Mr. Stein also alleged that defendant Windsor Energy (and its related companies) had intentionally interfered with his contract with the landowner.
 In April 2013, the Court granted Mr. Stein’s request for a declaratory judgment.
 Then in June 2013, after a week-long trial, a jury found that Windsor Energy had intentionally interfered with Mr. Stein’s contract with the landowner (the jury did not award damages; the sand had not yet been mined).
-Should the sand be mined in the future, Mr. Stein will be entitled to his portion of the proceeds.
+Should the sand be mined in the future, the court has ruled that Mr. Stein will be entitled to 50% of the proceeds.

 Smith v.
 Merck (U.S. District Court, E.D.
 Louisiana)